fauxtix/MauiRecipesApp/README.md

   - Search results can be filtered by the number of recipes (10, 20, or 30 recipes).

 - **Local Storage**:
-  - Recipes can be stored locally using an SQLite database.
+  - Recipes already searched, are stored locally using an SQLite database.
-  - Recipes are associated with a unique key (`RecipeKey`) to ensure they are not duplicated.
-  - Local caching is used to store recipes and provide faster, optimized responses to the user.
+    This feature is used to provide faster, optimized responses to the user.

 - **Data Expiration and Cleanup**:
   - Recipes stored locally have an **`ExpirationDate`** field that defines their validity period.
-  - When a recipe’s expiration date is earlier than the current date, it is **removed** from the database.
-  - There is an option to manually clean expired recipes via the app's interface.
+  - There's an option to manually clean expired recipes via the app's interface.

 - **Choose Number of Recipes**:
   - Users can select the number of recipes to load, with options for 10, 20, or 30 recipes.

 - **Search Interface**:
-  - The search field allows users to search for recipes by either clicking a search button or pressing **Enter**.
+  - The search field allows users to search for recipes and/or ingredient by clicking a **search** button.
-  - The search field can also be used to find recipes by ingredients or specific keywords.

 - **Recipe Details View**:
   - By selecting a recipe, users can view detailed information, including ingredients, preparation instructions, and additional information about the recipe.